Alan J. Reyes

 Senior Vice President of Operations & Programs

 As Senior Vice President of Operations & Programs, Alan Reyes sets the operational strategy and leads the delivery of high-impact programs and services to troops and their families.
-He proudly serves alongside hundreds of staff members and over 30,000 USO volunteers to serve more than 10 million service members and military family members every year through the USO’s global network of centers, through its programs, and on its entertainment tours.
+He proudly serves alongside hundreds of staff members and over 30,000 USO volunteers to serve more than 10 million service members and military family members every year through the USO’s global network of centers and programs.

 A Rear Admiral in the U.S. Navy Reserve, Reyes has deployed multiple times to the Middle East in command of logistics and customs missions, to Haiti in support of disaster relief operations, and across the Pacific as the supply officer on a fast attack submarine.
-He currently serves as the Reserve Director for Logistics, U.S. Pacific Fleet.
+He currently serves as Commander, Navy Expeditionary Logistics Support Group, leading over 2,700 Sailors executing combat service support missions worldwide.

 Reyes graduated from the United States Naval Academy in 1990 and from the University of Virginia’s Darden Graduate School of Business in 2000.
 He completed the Harvard Business School executive education program for strategic non-profit management in 2012.